The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 * **Spawn Properties:** Custom
 * **Charge Multiplier:** 50%

+{% hint style="info" %} These equipment variants require a separate Equipment Dispenser for the Ranked sandbox if you want to support both a standard Arena and Ranked sandbox. {% endhint %}

 ### Equipment pool

-The equipment allowed in the 4v4 Ranked sandbox.
+The equipment pool for the standard 4v4 Ranked sandbox.
 There's no limitation on the equipment pool in 8v8 Ranked.

-Equipment allowed for Ranked modes:
+Standard equipment for Ranked modes:
 * Active Camouflage
 * Drop Wall
 * Grappleshot